 What are your suggestions for the admissions office?

-Applicants commonly suggest that the admissions office should transition to electronic acceptance paperwork to streamline the process and reduce paper waste.
+Applicants commonly suggested that the admissions office should transition to electronic acceptance paperwork to streamline the process and enhance efficiency for both applicants and the office.